C.J. Abrams Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in the league.

-- The Royals have the 29th-ranked team ERA among all league pitching staffs (5.14).
+- The Royals' 5.28 team ERA ranks 29th across all league pitching staffs.

-- Royals pitchers combine to rank 21st in baseball in home runs given up (62 total, 1.2 per game).
+- Royals pitchers combine to surrender 64 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- The righty's most recent time out was on Saturday against the Chicago White Sox, when he tossed five innings, surrendering four earned runs while giving up four hits.
+- In his most recent time out on Monday against the Detroit Tigers, the right-hander tossed 3 2/3 innings, giving up five earned runs while surrendering seven hits.

+- The 26-year-old has amassed an ERA of 7.48, with 7.8 strikeouts per nine innings, in 10 games this season.
+Opponents have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.